shsagir/play-area-sync/docs/_WIP/mlab.md

 ## About MongoDB

-MongoDB is an open-source NoSQL database.
+MongoDB is a widely used, open-source NoSQL database.
 It stores data using a flexible document data model — similar to JSON.
-It's

 ## About mLab

-mLab formally known as MongoLab is the MongoDB-as-a-Service provider.
+mLab, formally known as MongoLab, is a MongoDB-as-a-Service provider.

 ## Pricing